 The twist?
 She is a police officer – and so is her murdered boy toy.
 To make matters worse, she is assigned by her boss to catch the so-called 'cop killer'.

-Talk about skeletons in the closet!
+skeletons in the closet!
 You'll find sex, betrayal and homicide in just one chapter!
 Unlike most guilt-ridden individuals with dirty secrets, this woman's shame is beyond consolation, especially when she finds out that her dead lover has a wife and 3 kids!
 Imagine her curse, her torment, her hell – how can she possibly hide the truth which she is entrusted to seek?

 Yes, it does sound like a sordid tabloid tale, the stuff scandals are made of.
 Go ahead and borrow a copy – no need to buy something you'll finish in one sitting.